 The park first opened in 1859.
 This makes it one of the oldest parks in the United States.
 Picnics, guided tours, and more are available right here.

 It’s best to book ahead through their website.
-While there are tickets at the door, it can get busy during some parts of the year.
+While tickets are at the door, it can get busy during some parts of the year.
 They even have their own Twitter account: @mobotgarden

 See Related: Best Portable Car Seats for Travel

 This is where you’ll find the unique Carhenge sculpture, created by artist Jim Reinders.
-Admission is charged: keep this in mind before you show up for a trip.
+Admission is charged: remember this before you show up for a trip.
 Roadside America lists it as one of its top attractions.
 A great photo opportunity awaits.